YJsun00/Unsupervised-learning-of-Non-hermitian/README.md

 ## Update 2023-02-01

-Progress of diffusion maps method in new folder using matlab.
+Progress of diffusion maps method in new folder using matlab: generate the figure in supplimentary material Fig.2 (a)

+Same progress using Python in the file"NH-skineffect.py"